jacobcoro/sandbox-flashcard-app-vue/README.md

 - Create a new view by copying the VanillaCRUD.vue with a new name in the src/views folder.
 - Add it to the src/router/index.ts routes.
 - Add it to the 'routeNames' list in tests/e2e/specs/e2etest.js and your new view will be included in e2e tests
+- Add it to the router-links in the template in App.vue

 ## Project setup